School Science Lessons

 See diagram: Hordenine.

-Mescaline, mescalin, (3,4,5-Trimethoxyphenethylamine), may be classified as a beta-phenylethylamine alkaloid with nitrogen in the side chain, (protoalkaloid), but Mescaline is not usually classified as an alkaloid, hallucinogen, no accepted therapeutic uses, occurs in Lophophora williamsii flowering heads (peyote, mescal buttons).
+Mescaline, mescalin, (3,4,5-Trimethoxyphenethylamine), may be classified as a beta-phenylethylamine alkaloid with nitrogen in the side chain, (protoalkaloid).

 See diagram: Mescaline.